Ease Your Fear of Going to the Dentist with Sedation Dentistry

 For patients who have a fear of needles, oral conscious sedation is an excellent option because it is administered orally.
 The medication is provided prior to the procedure to induce moderate sedation.
 Although it does not cause a deep sleep, oral sedation can dull your senses and make you feel groggy.
 As a result, most patients cannot remember the pain, smells or even noises during the procedure.
 Typically, a dose of oral sedation is taken prior to the appointment and will be added during the procedure as needed.
 Conscious oral sedation enables you to be perfectly awake during your dental treatment; however, you remember little to nothing of the appointment itself.

-What Types Of Drugs Are Used In Sedation Dentistry?
+What Types of Drugs Are Used in Sedation Dentistry?

 Most of the drugs used in sedation are benzodiazepines.
 Benzodiazepines ease anxiety, insomnia, seizures and muscle spasms.
-Each sedative have a different half-life, which means the effects last for a variety of duration.
+Each sedative has a different half-life, which means the effects last for a variety of duration.
 The estimated duration of the procedure determines which type of sedative is the most effective.